 Thredbo’s efficient lift system has a total of 14 lifts, including three high-speed Quads and four T-bars on the upper mountain, perfect for maintaining access to some of Thredbo’s best terrain, even when the wind is howling.
 The most recent lift to is the Merritts Gondola, a high-speed eight-person gondola which opened in 2020.

 Thredbo has a number of parks, including a beginner’s park at Playground, at the top of the Cruiser chair and the intermediate Merritt’s park where you can take quick laps using the Easy Rider T-bar.

 The advanced park at Antons is always impressive, and has attracted a number of overseas riders and film crews over the past few years.
 When it is fully open, the park runs the length of the t-bar and features a mix of medium jumps, big booters, wall rides, rails, boxes and tubes.

 Where to Stay:

 Thredbo was founded in 1957 and many of the original Thredbo pioneers were post-WW2 European emigrants who had worked on the Snow Hydro scheme.
 The village was modelled on a European mountain town with restaurants, bars and shopping all within easy walking distance.
-The European influence is still apparent in the central village, particularly places like the Black Bear Inn, Candlelight Lodge and Kasees lodge.
+The European influence is still apparent in the central village at Thredbo institutions like Candlelight Lodge and Kasees Lodge.

 Thredbo’s accommodation is located over three areas – the original central village which has a mix of apartments and small B&Bs and hotels, the Woodbridge area, opposite the leisure centre which has larger free-standing chalets and duplexes and Crackenback Ridge, again large chalets including the luxurious Ski In Ski Out chalets towards the bottom of the Supertrail.